FedPeWS: Personalized Warmup via Subnetworks for Enhanced Heterogeneous Federated Learning: Experiments and Results

 \subsection{Experimental Results}

 Our experimental analysis focuses on assessing the performance of our proposed \texttt{FedPeWS} algorithm within the FL framework.
-The key findings from our studies are as follows: (i) The \texttt{FedPeWS} approach demonstrates a significant reduction in the number of communication rounds required to achieve target accuracy while also enhancing the final accuracy post-convergence. (ii) The \texttt{FedPeWS} algorithm is robust across different levels of data heterogeneity. (iii) In scenarios where full knowledge of the participant data distributions is available, the server can employ the \texttt{FedPeWS-Fixed} method (Figure \ref{fig: cifar-mnist-pot-accuracy-heatmap}).
-While the \texttt{FedPeWS-Fixed} variant shows competitive effectiveness comparable to our primary \texttt{FedPeWS} algorithm, the latter offers broader applicability in real-world settings.
+The key findings from our studies are as follows: (i) The \texttt{FedPeWS} approach demonstrates a significant reduction in the number of communication rounds required to achieve target accuracy while also enhancing the final accuracy post-convergence. (ii) The \texttt{FedPeWS} algorithm is robust across different levels of data heterogeneity. (iii) In scenarios where full knowledge of the participant data distributions is available, the server can employ \texttt{FedPeWS-Fixed} method (Figure \ref{fig: cifar-mnist-pot-accuracy-heatmap}).